Click below for specialist solicitor free online help

 Click frozen shoulder to see the page I have written about frozen shoulder compensation claims.

-4. Serious shoulder injuries
+4. Serious shoulder injury average compensation payouts

-Dislocations to the shoulder, fractures to the shoulder blade and injured nerves in the brachial plexus causing pain in the arms and neck will lead to average compensation compensation claim amounts of between: £9,000 - £34,000
+Dislocations to the shoulder, fractures to the shoulder blade and injured nerves in the brachial plexus causing pain in the arms and neck will lead to average compensation compensation claim payout amounts of between: £9,000 - £34,000

 Summary of shoulder injury claim compensation amounts